 Mr Smith, Miss Lebrette, Mrs Downey, Mrs Penfold, Mr Kane and Mrs Kane are all members of the Eco-Council.

-Two children from each KS2 class are School and Eco-councillors, these children change every other term.
+Two children from each KS2 class are School and Eco-councillors.

 Our efforts have been recognised by the Downs Mail!

 Our Eco-Council meet with Miss Lebrette once or twice a term.
 In our meetings we discuss what we can do at school to become more sustainable and how we plan to do this.